A New Heart

 “And I have given to you a new heart, and a new spirit I give in your midst, and I have turned aside the heart of stone out of your flesh, and I have given to you a heart of flesh.
 And My Spirit I give in your midst, And I have done this, so that in My statutes you walk, And My judgments you keep, and have done them.”
 Ezekiel 36:26-27 Concordant

-Why does God promose His people a new heart?
-It is crystal clear in this passage that it is for the purpose of being able to “walk in His statutes and keep His judgments” Further the prophet states “…and have done them.”
-God knows that we cannot walk in His will and His ways, doing more than just talking but actually doing them, without the change of heart He promises.
+Why does God promise His people a new heart by His spirit?
+It is crystal clear in this passage that it is for the purpose of being enabled to walk in His statutes and keep His judgments.
+Without this change, brought by Jesus Christ our Lord, Father God knows we cannot.
+God knows that we cannot walk in His will and His ways, doing more than just talking but actually doing them, without this promised change of heart.

-But, halleluljan, He is our change agent!
-In Romans 7, Paul writes about this very frustration and failure.
+But, praise God, He is our change agent!
+In Romans 7, Paul writes about this very path of human frustration and failure.
 We want to do God’s will, we desire to be like our Lord, but repeatedly, in some areas, we do the same old fleshly things.
 Paul eventually cries out:

 “What a wretched man I am!
 Who will rescue me from this body of death?
 Thanks be to God, through Jesus Christ our Lord” Romans 7:24-25a